German tanks in World War II: Neubaufahrzeug

-The German Neubaufahrzeug series of tank prototypes were a first attempt to create a heavy tank for the Wehrmacht after Adolf Hitler came to power.
+The German Neubaufahrzeug series of tank prototypes were a first attempt to create a medium tank for the Wehrmacht after Adolf Hitler came to power.
 Multi-turreted, heavy and slow, they were not considered successful enough to continue limited production.
-Therefore, only five were ever made.
+Therefore, only five were ever made, and only three of armored steel.
 These were primarily used for propaganda purposes, though three took part in the Battle of Norway in 1940.